Automattic/Edit-Flow/readme.txt

 5. View all of your upcoming posts with the more traditional story budget view, and hit the print button to take it to your planning meeting.

 == Upgrade Notice ==

+= 0.9 =
+Bump minimum version of PHP to 5.4.
+Start implementation of Block Editor compatible modules, various improvements and bugfixes.

 = 0.8.3 =
 Improvements and bugfixes.